 People with lower back pain know how debilitating sudden flare-ups can be.
 So, what is the best chiropractic treatment for lower back pain?

 One minute you’re puttering in the backyard, reaching over to put a tool back in a toolbox or pull a dead leaf off a plant, and the next minute you’re crouching in pain because some muscle or other has mysteriously locked up and you can no longer move.

 Reasons for chronic back pain very from person to person.
 Sometimes the cause is poor ergonomics in the workplace, which can range from improper lifting practices to sitting hunched over at a computer all day.

-Increasingly, even younger adults are reporting problems with upper back pain from craning their necks forward for lengthy periods of time in order to work on or check updates from a smartphone or tablet.
+Increasingly, even younger adults are reporting problems with upper back pain from craning their necks forward for lengthy periods to work on or check updates from a smartphone or tablet.

 If this sounds like you, consider having regular spinal manipulation treatments done by a licensed chiropractor.

-Although it is easy to shrug off small, nagging pains that don’t restrict normal activities, sufferers of chronic back pain know that it’s only a matter of time before the next flare-up catches them off guard.
+Although it is easy to shrug off small, nagging pains that don’t restrict normal activities, chronic back pain sufferers know that it’s only a matter of time before the next flare-up catches them off guard.

-Chiropractic care is generally very helpful for those with chronic back pain, and the best outcomes are realized by those who pay attention to their musculoskeletal complaints and who undergo maintenance treatments for their back pain.
+Chiropractic care is generally very helpful for those with chronic back pain.
+The best outcomes are realized by those who pay attention to their musculoskeletal complaints and undergo maintenance treatments for their back pain.